Tekki/onedrive-perl/README.md

 # OneDrive-Perl

-A Perl client for Microsoft Graph services like OneDrive Personal or OneDrive for Business.
+A Perl client for Office 365 services like OneDrive Personal or OneDrive for Business.

 **Warning: As long as you see this message, the code in this repo is still experimental.
 Don't be surprised if you download incompatible changes with git pull.**
 (If you run into incompatibilities, reset your connection.
 Delete all files in `destination/config`, reathenticate and synchronize again.)